RandomCoderOrg/ubuntu-on-android/README.md

 ![Screenshot_20210605-115657_VNC Viewer](src/images/edited_showcase.png "A Screenshot of ubuntu xfce showing some pre-installed apps")

-<h1 align="Center">Ubuntu 21.04 On android</h1>
+<h1 align="Center">Ubuntu On android</h1>
-A tweaked ubuntu-21.04 with xfce4 runs on android with termux/proot-distro
+A tweaked ubuntu with xfce4 runs on android with termux/proot-distro

 > This means now you can install ubuntu like above screenshot right in your smartphone without destroying your phone with rooting